 Who’s it for: Anyone who wants to own a $200 phone that feels and works like it cost way more.

 When top-of-the-range phones reach $1,000, paying $200 for one must mean it’s rubbish, right?
 Wrong, and in the case of the Honor 7X, very wrong indeed.
 Honor has impressed us with its low-cost phones before, but the 7X goes way beyond anything it has released at this price before.
 In fact, it undercuts the Honor 6X, the model it replaces.

-We like the software too.
+We like the software, too.
 It’s Android Nougat with Huawei’s EMUI 5.1 user interface over the top.
-Honor is a sub-brand of Huawei and share a lot of technology, which is good news for us because EMUI is much improved over old versions.
+Honor is a sub-brand of Huawei and they share a lot of technology, which is good news for us because EMUI is much improved over old versions.
 There are fewer customizations, it’s faster, and more logical.
 It’s not a faultless phone.
 There is no NFC for Android Pay, the software is a bit old, and the 3,340mAh battery didn’t take us past two days with moderate use.

 But still, the Honor 7X is only $200 and an absolute bargain.

 Why should you buy this: The Moto E5 Play is ultra-affordable, and it still provides a perfectly satisfactory smartphone experience.

 Who’s it for: Those that want a phone capable of texting, calling, web browsing, and running social media apps without paying more than $150.